 The Environmental Sustainability Committee is committed to guiding the City of Fairfax to become an environmentally sustainable “green city.”
 This process involves resource conservation, preventing ecological harm, developing and using renewable resources and encouraging self-sufficient practices.
 The ESC will recommend programs and policies and undertake actions that will engage residents and businesses in the creation of a sustainable city.

 The Environmental Sustainability Committee meets on the first Wednesday of each month.
 The meetings are typically held at the Sherwood Community Center and begin at 7:00 P.M.
-To determine the official meeting location and time of a specific meeting, check the posted agendas below.
+To determine the official meeting location and time of a specific meeting, check the posted agendas below or City Calendar.

 |Agendas||Meeting Minutes | Reports|

 |09/13/2017||Agenda||Meeting Minutes, Renewable Energy Presentation, Comp Plan Presentation|

 |07/25/2017 (Work Session)||Presentation|